servicemeshinterface/smi-spec/specification.md

     this is a superset that contains multiple versions of an application, it becomes challenging for users to reason about where traffic is going.

+* Port definitions - this spec uses TrafficSplit to reference services.
+Services have already defined ports, mappings via targetPorts and selectors for the destination pods.
+For this reason, ports are delegated to Services.
+There are some edge cases that arise from this decision.
+See [ports](#ports) for a more in-depth discussion.

 #### Open Questions

 * How should this interact with namespaces?
 One of the downsides to the current